Skip to main content

 Personal income tax taxes your total net income in brackets.
 A different tax rate applies to each bracket:

-In income year 2022, these tax brackets looked like this:
+In income year 2024 (assessment year 2025), these tax brackets looked like this:

 Income bracket